akashleo/glasnost-ui/packages/vue/README.md

 ## 🌟 Best Practices

-1. Use a gradient or image background for best glass effect
+1. Use a gradient or image or svg background for best glass effect
 2. Consider reduced motion preferences
 3. Provide ARIA labels for accessibility
 4. Test on different viewport sizes